xiao-netlytical/KiwiSpec/README.md

 This projects involve experiment with Codex to fine-tune the model or prompt engineering for kiwilang, with the goal of generating code in KiwiLang from natural language or generating a target code from kiwiLang.

-## 6. To try kiwilang with the rules and sample Zeek log
+## 6. To try kiwilang with the rules and a sample Zeek log

            git clone https://github.com/xiao-netlytical/kiwi.git
            cd kiwi
            mkdir sample_data/result
            cd kiwilang
-           python3 kiwi_main.py ../rules/caasm/asset.kiwi
+           python3 kiwi_main.py ../rules/application/application.kiwi
            python3 kiwi_main.py ../rules/security/security.kiwi
            python3 kiwi_main.py ../rules/caasm/asset.kiwi